 Most popular sites

-Ruins of the Octagonal City, The octagonal city has a total length of 2193.4 meters and it is in the shape of a hollow cross.
-It has eight corners, so it is called the octagonal city.
-The octagonal city was an important military town that had been fiercely contested between the central government of China and Tuyuhun regime, Tubo kingdom and Xixia kingdom in history.
+Ruins of Octagonal City, octagonal city has a total length of 2193.4 meters and it is in shape of a hollow cross.
+It has eight corners, so it is called octagonal city.
+It was an important military town that had been fiercely contested between central government of China and Tuyuhun regime, Tubo kingdom and Xixia kingdom in history.
 It was listed as a key cultural relics protection unit in Gansu Province in 1981

 Geography and climate

-Xiahe County is located on the northeastern edge of the Qinghai-Tibet Plateau.
-The terrain slopes from northwest to southeast, and the altitude is between 3000m-3800m.
+Xiahe County is located on northeastern edge of Qinghai-Tibet Plateau.
+Terrain slopes from northwest to southeast, and altitude is between 3000m-3800m.

-The climate in Xiahe County is cold and humid.
-The annual average temperature is 2.6°C, the average annual precipitation is 516 mm, the average annual frost-free period is 56 days, and the annual sunshine time is 2,296 hours.
+Climate in Xiahe County is cold and humid.
+Annual average temperature is 2.6°C, average annual precipitation is 516 mm, average annual frost-free period is 56 days, and annual sunshine time is 2,296 hours.

-The rivers in Xiahe County belong to the Yellow River system, mainly including Daxia River and Tao River.
-Among them, the Daxia River flows through 1 town and 6 townships, with a drainage area of 4,545 square kilometers and 104 kilometers of internal flow.
+Rivers in Xiahe County belong to Yellow River system, mainly including Daxia River and Tao River.
+Among them, Daxia River flows through 1 town and 6 townships, with a drainage area of 4,545 square kilometers and 104 kilometers of internal flow.

 Population and ethnic group

-As of March 2013, the total population of Xiahe County was 87,800, of which the Tibetan population accounted for 82%.
+As of March 2013, total population of Xiahe County was 87,800, of which Tibetan population accounted for 82%.
 There are 18 ethnic groups including Tibet, Han and Hui…etc, in Xiahe.

-From Shang Dynasty to the early Han Dynasty, Xiahe area was the Qiang Rong pasture.
+From Shang Dynasty to early Han Dynasty, Xiahe area was Qiang Rong pasture.

-In the Eastern Han Dynasty, it was under jurisdiction of Longxi County.
+In Eastern Han Dynasty, it was under jurisdiction of Longxi County.

-From the 16 Kingdoms to the Sui Dynasty, most of Xiahe area belonged to Hezhou.
+From 16 Kingdoms to Sui Dynasty, most of Xiahe area belonged to Hezhou.

-In the 13th year of Tianbao in the Tang Dynasty (AD 754), Xiahe area was set up as a military base;
+In 13th year of Tianbao in Tang Dynasty (AD 754), Xiahe area was set up as a military base;

-During the Anshi Rebellion of the Tang Dynasty, the Xiahe area was occupied by Tubo kingdom
+During Anshi Rebellion of Tang Dynasty, Xiahe area was occupied by Tubo kingdom

-In the Northern Song Dynasty, Xiahe area was under jurisdiction of Huaiqiang County, and later it was under the jurisdiction of the Gan and Qing tibetan.
+In Northern Song Dynasty, Xiahe area was under jurisdiction of Huaiqiang County, and later it was under jurisdiction of Gan and Qing tibetan.

-At the beginning of the Qing Dynasty, it belonged to Xunhua Region,
+At beginning of Qing Dynasty, it belonged to Xunhua Region,

-In the 48th year of Emperor Kangxi (AD 1709), Labrang Monastery was established, and the surrounding monasteries were successively attached to it.
-The Qing government then set up Labrang Sub-Mansion in Labrang and was attached to Xunhua County
+In 48th year of Emperor Kangxi (AD 1709), Labrang Monastery was established, and surrounding monasteries were successively attached to it.
+Qing government then set up Labrang Sub-Mansion in Labrang and was attached to Xunhua County

-In the 60th year of Qianlong’s reign (AD 1795), Labrang Monastery was set up as a “sangcang” that to directly manage political and religious affairs and civil cases in 13 villages around the temple.
+In 60th year of Qianlong’s reign (AD 1795), Labrang Monastery was set up as a “sangcang” that to directly manage political and religious affairs and civil cases in 13 villages around temple.

-In the 15th year of the Republic of China (AD 1926), the Gansu Provincial Government demarcated Labrang from Xunhua County.
+In 15th year of Republic of China (AD 1926), Gansu Provincial Government demarcated Labrang from Xunhua County.

-In the 16th year of the Republic of China (AD 1927), the three counties of Linxia, Lintan, and Xunhua were set up administrative bureaus in Labrang.
-The jurisdiction includes the three counties of Jinxiahe, Luqu, and Maqu, which are directly under the Gansu Provincial Government.
+In 16th year of Republic of China (AD 1927), three counties of Linxia, Lintan, and Xunhua were set up administrative bureaus in Labrang.
+Its jurisdiction includes three counties of Jinxiahe, Luqu, and Maqu, which are directly under Gansu Provincial Government.

-In the 17th year of the Republic of China (1928), Labrang was established to govern the county and was renamed as “Xiahe County” because that the Daxia River traverses the county
+In 17th year of Republic of China (1928), Labrang was established to govern county and was renamed as “Xiahe County” because that Daxia River traverses county

-In the 30th year of the Republic of China (1941), the “Yicang” of Labrang Monastery was established to take charge of the political, religious, and military affairs of the whole temple and its affiliated monasteries and tribes.
+In 30th year of Republic of China (1941), “Yicang” of Labrang Monastery was established to take charge of political, religious, and military affairs of whole temple and its affiliated monasteries and tribes.

 In 1949, Xiahe County was established

-In 1958, Xiahe County was abolished and Deulu City was established
+In 1958, Xiahe County was abolished and being replaced by Deulu City

 In 1961, it was restored to Xiahe County.